 Sony A6000 vs A7 III

-The Sony Alpha A6000 and the Sony Alpha A7 III are two enthusiast cameras that were officially introduced, respectively, in February 2014 and February 2018.
+The Sony Alpha A6000 and the Sony Alpha A7 III are two digital cameras that were officially introduced, respectively, in February 2014 and February 2018.
 Both the A6000 and the A7 III are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame (A7 III) sensor.
 Both cameras offer a resolution of 24 megapixels.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.